evmos/evmos/docs/validators/setup/mempool.md

 This transaction type uses a base fee and a selectable priority tip that add up to the total transaction fees.
 The prioritized mempool presents an option to automatically make use of this mechanism regarding block generation.

-When using the prioritized mempool, the highest-priority transactions (i.e. those with the highest fees) will be chosen for the creation of the next block.
+When using the prioritized mempool, transactions for the next produced block are chosen by order of their priority (i.e. their fees) from highest to lowest.
-Should the mempool be full, the prioritized implementation allows to iterate over the stored transactions and remove those with the lowest priority until enough disk space is available for an incoming, higher-priority transaction (see [v1/mempool.go](https://github.com/tendermint/tendermint/blob/17c94bb0dcb354c57f49cdcd1e62f4742752c803/mempool/v1/mempool.go#L505C2-L576) implementation for more details).
+Should the mempool be full, the prioritized implementation allows to remove the transactions with the lowest priority until enough disk space is available for an incoming, higher-priority transaction (see [v1/mempool.go](https://github.com/tendermint/tendermint/blob/17c94bb0dcb354c57f49cdcd1e62f4742752c803/mempool/v1/mempool.go#L505C2-L576) implementation for more details).

 ::: tip